 This led to a long struggle for independence, which was finally achieved

-Aids to navigation in Timor-Leste are operated by the Port of Dili, an agency of the Ministry of Infrastructure.
+Aids to navigation in Timor-Leste are operated by the Port of Dili, an agency of the Ministry of Transport and Communication.

 ARLHS numbers are from the ARLHS

 World List of Lights.
-Admiralty numbers are from volume K of the
+Admiralty numbers are from volume Q of the

 Admiralty List of Lights & Fog Signals.
 U.S. NGA List numbers